-The AXIS 2100 features a replaceable CS-type lens that can be targeted for different applications.
-Supporting rotational focus control, the lens must first be focused under normal, stable conditions to optimize the image quality for your camera.
+The AXIS 2110 features a replaceable CS-type Tele/Wide Zoom lens that can be targeted for different applications.
+Using rotational focus control, the lens must first be focused under normal, stable conditions to optimize the image quality for the camera.